revdotcom/fstalign/README.md

 ## Inputs
 ### CTM
 Time-marked conversations (CTM) are typical outputs for ASR systems.
-The format of CTMs that fstalign assumes is that reach token is on a new line separated by spaces with the following fields.
+The format of CTMs that fstalign assumes is that each token is on a new line separated by spaces with the following fields.
 ```
 <recording_id> <channel_id> <token_start_ts> <token_end_ts> <token_value>
 ```